bharath12b5/mvn-linux/Building-Puppet.md

 ## Connecting the Master and Agent for the first time

-1. On the master machine (assuming with hostname master.ibm.com), run the master application:
+1. On the master machine (assuming with hostname master.myhost.com), run the master application:

     ```$ puppet master --verbose --no-daemonize```

     The --verbose option outputs verbose logging and the --no-daemonize option keeps the daemon in the foreground and redirects output to standard out.
 You can also add the --debug option to produce more verbose debug output from the daemon.

-  On the agent application (assuming the hostname of the agent is agent.ibm.com):
+  On the agent application (assuming the hostname of the agent is agent.myhost.com):

     ```$ puppet agent --test```

     You can see the output from our connection.
 The agent has created a certificate signing request and a private key to secure our connection.
 Puppet uses SSL certificates to authenticate connections between the master and the agent.
 The agent sends the certificate request to the master and waits for the master to sign and return the certificate.
 At this point, the agent has exited after sending in its Certificate Signing Request (CSR).
 The agent will need to be rerun to check in and run Puppet after the CSR has been signed by the CA. You can configure Puppet agent not to exit, but instead stay alive and poll periodically for the CSR to be signed.
 This configuration is called waitforcert and is generally only useful if you are also auto-signing certificates on the master.

-2. On the Master side.
-To complete the connection and authenticate our agent, we now need to sign the certificate the agent has sent to the master.
+2. On the master machine, to complete the connection and authenticate our agent, we now need to sign the certificate the agent has sent to the master.
 We do this using puppet cert (or the puppetca binary) on the master:

     ```$ puppet cert list```

     The list option displays all the certificates waiting to be signed.
 We can then sign our certificate using the sign option:

-    ```$ puppet cert sign agent.ibm.com```
+    ```$ puppet cert sign agent.myhost.com```

 3. Restart both master and agent, now they should connect.